Taxation of Trusts under the German Inheritance and Gift Tax Act

 Trust as a Legal Entity

-All trusts that qualify as a pool of assets, are, for inheritance and gift tax purposes, treated as legal entities.
+All trusts that qualify as a pool of assets are, for inheritance and gift tax purposes, treated as legal entities.

-The entity shall be deemed a German tax resident, if its registered office (Sitz) or place of effective management (Ort der Geschäftsleitung) is situated in Germany.
+The entity shall be deemed a German tax resident if its registered office (Sitz) or place of effective management (Ort der Geschäftsleitung) is situated in Germany.
 See § 2(1) d) ErbStG.
 As a German tax resident, the foreign pool of assets would be liable for German inheritance taxes on transfers to the foreign pool of assets.
 See § 20(1) S. 2 ErbStG

 Taxation of Asset Transfers to Inter Vivos Trusts

-Please note: If neither the grantor nor the non-transparent trust is a German tax resident (Inländer), only the transfer of German domestic property (Inlandsvermögen) is subject to Germn gift tax.
+Please note: If neither the grantor nor the non-transparent trust is a German tax resident (Inländer), only the transfer of German domestic property (Inlandsvermögen) is subject to German gift tax.
 See § 2 ErbStG

-An asset transfer from a non-transparent trust is subject to the least favorable tax class III as there is no familial relationship between the transferor and the trust.
+An asset transfer from a non-transparent trust is subject to the least favorable tax class III, as there is no familial relationship between the transferor and the trust.
 Accordingly, the transfer simply receives a minimal tax-free exemption of € 20.000 and is subject to an initial tax rate of 30%.

 If a non-tax-transparent trust is created upon the death of the grantor or a transparent trust becomes non-transparent, the transfer to the non-transparent trust is subject to German inheritance tax (Erbschaftsteuer) under § 3(2) Nr.
-2 ErbStG and the transfer is taxed in tax class III.
+2 ErbStG, and the transfer is taxed in tax class III.

-Please note: If the successor trustee shall without delay distribute the trust assets outright to a German resident beneficiary, the trust is tax transparent and, from a German perspective, the beneficiary`s acquisition and not the transfer to the trust will be subject to German inheritance tax.
+Please note: If the successor trustee shall, without delay, distribute the trust assets outright to a German resident beneficiary, the trust is tax transparent and, from a German perspective, the beneficiary`s acquisition and not the transfer to the trust will be subject to German inheritance tax.

 Taxation of Distributions during the Existence of the Trust

 However, in its decision dated July 3, 2019, II R 6/16 (affirmed: decision dated June 25, file no. II R 31/19) the Federal Fiscal Court held that distributions from a non-transparent trust can only be subject to German gift tax if the beneficiary has “rights to the assets and/or income of the trust independently of a distribution decision of the trustee.”
 The substantive decision states that an "abstract-general right to the distribution" or an "interest in the capital and/or income that cannot easily be withdrawn" may qualify as a “right” in this meaning.
-As a consequence, distributions from a trust may not be subject to German gift tax, if the trustee’s discretion is broad.
+As a consequence, distributions from a trust may not be subject to German gift tax if the trustee’s discretion is broad.

 As there is no familial relationship between the trust (as deemed legal entity) and the beneficiary, one may think that the unfavorable tax class III applies to the taxation of distributions from a trust.
 However, § 15 para 2 Sentence 2 ErbStG states that the tax class is determined by the familial relationship between the grantor and the beneficiary.

-Example: In 2015, grantor A, transferred $500,000 to an irrevocable trust.
+Example: In 2015, grantor A transferred $500,000 to an irrevocable trust.
 The trustee is T, a professional trust manager without a residence (Wohnsitz) in Germany.
 T distributes $ 500,000 to A`s son, B. The distribution is taxed in the favorable tax class I (tax-free exemption: € 400,000, initial tax rate: 7 %).

 Any distribution from the trust within the 10 years preceding the final distribution is added to the taxable acquisition for the calculation of the tax.
 See § 14 ErbStG.